Formal Thai national costume

+Origin

+The formal Thai costume was developed in the 1960s under the guidance of Her Majesty Queen Sirikit, the Queen Mother.
+She worked with skilled artisans and scholars to improve traditional craftsmanship and create a unique national identity for Thailand.
+Which later led to several styles of the Thai National Dress, including Thai Boromphiman, Thai Siwalai, and Thai Chakri.
+Each style combines traditional Thai artistry with modern design for formal and diplomatic occasions.

+During the 1960 state visit to western nations, Pierre Balmain and François Lesage supported Her Majesty’s vision by designing matching outfits, using local Thai silk from different regions of Thailand together with the cooperation of the SUPPORT Foundation.
+Their collaboration promoted Thai craftsmanship worldwide and highlighted the cultural importance of Thai textiles.
+In 1976, the Queen Mother took her mission further by founding the Support Foundation.
+The organization aims to preserve Thailand’s textile heritage and support traditional silk weaving in rural communities.

 Formal chut thai for men

 The men's national costume is known as suea phraratchathan (เสื้อพระราชทาน [sɯ̂a.pʰrá.râat.tɕʰa.tʰaan], lit. 'royally bestowed shirt').
-It was designed to serve as a national costume by royal tailors including Chupat Chuto, Phichai Watsanasong, and Sompop Louilarpprasert for King Bhumibol Adulyadej in 1979, and was subsequently given to General Prem Tinsulanonda, then the Minister of Defense, to promote and wear in public.
+It was designed to serve as a national costume by several royally-endorsed tailors for King Bhumibol Adulyadej in 1979, and was subsequently given to General Prem Tinsulanonda, then the Minister of Defense, to promote and wear in public.
 Prem remained the shirt's most recognised wearer, although it has been adopted by many, especially politicians and civil officials, on special occasions.
 Many have begun wearing the shirt for ceremonies such as their own weddings.

-The shirt shares the appearance of the raj pattern jacket, which itself is an older widely adopted (in Thailand) version of the Nehru jacket.
+The shirt shares the appearance of the raj pattern jacket, which itself is an older widely adopted version in Thailand with similarities to the Nehru jacket.
 The suea phraratchathan is specified as having a standing (Mandarin) collar 3.5 to 4 centimetres in height, being slightly tapered at the sides, hemmed at the edges of the collar, placket and sleeves, with five round flat buttons covered with a material identical or similar to that of the shirt.
 It should have two outer pockets at the front, at a level slightly higher than the lowermost button, may have a left-sided breast pocket, and may either be vented or not.
 The shirt comes in three varieties: short-sleeved, long-sleeved, and long-sleeved with a sash, which range from the least to most formal, respectively.
 The long-sleeved versions should have 4 to 5 centimetres-wide cuffs of the same material as the shirt, and the sash, when used, should be knotted at the left side.
 The shirt is worn with trousers as would be with a suit jacket.